OluwakemiElenpe/Pizza-Sales-Dashboard/README.md

 The model is a star schema.
 There are 4-dimention tables and 1 fact table.
 Order details is the fact table because it contains the quantitative data being analyzed.

 ## Analysis
+The store has a total number of 21,350 orders.
 The average number of customer in a day is 60.
-The peak hour is between 12 - 3pm respectively
+The peak hour is between 12 - 3pm respectively.

 Average number of customer             |          Peak Hour :-------------------------------------:|:------------------------------------------------:|